-The Distance Education Office located in Building 18, Room 206 is available to assist students and answer questions in order to ensure College of San Mateo students have a successful distance learning experience.
+The Instructional Technologist and Distance Education Coordinator are available to assist students and answer questions in order to ensure College of San Mateo students have a successful distance learning experience.
 For more information, visit the Distance Education website (collegeofsanmateo.edu/distanceeducation) (Building 18, Room 18-206E, 574-6279).